agora-org/agora/README.md

 Pull requests are tested on github actions, with the workflow defined in `.github/workflows/build.yaml`.
 You can run approximately the same tests locally with `just all`.
 (See [just](https://github.com/casey/just).)

+## License

+This software is licensed under [cc0-1.0](https://choosealicense.com/licenses/cc0-1.0/), unless stated otherwise in the `ATTRIBUTION.md` file.